-8 AVOID: Forcing nonprofit collaboration.
+AVOID: Forcing nonprofit collaboration.
 Disaster recovery is not the time for nonprofit organizations to be developing radically new programs.
 Collaboration between nonprofits must occur organically and should not be forced.

-We are not aware of any foundation-funded efforts that Our overview of the New York philanthropic response to the sought to mandate nonprofit collaboration as part of the Hurricane Sandy disaster is based on our observations over Sandy recovery efforts.
-The discussion about collaboration the past two years and our experience working on other in the Sandy recovery effort seemed to be more focused on disasters.
-And while we hear from our members all the time, information sharing to try to avoid duplication of efforts and there is much we do not know.
-We welcome the thinking of all coordinating resources to maximize outcomes. those who experienced the Sandy recovery effort and invite AVOID: Failing to respond to requests for funding. funders, nonprofits and government to share their insights.
+We are not aware of any foundation-funded efforts that sought to mandate nonprofit collaboration as part of the Sandy recovery efforts.
+The discussion about collaboration in the Sandy recovery effort seemed to be more focused on information sharing to try to avoid duplication of efforts and coordinating resources to maximize outcomes.

+AVOID: Failing to respond to requests for funding.